puppetlabs/puppetdb/documentation/load_testing_tool.markdown

 the standard PuppetDB distribution. **This tool is currently experimental and is likely to change in future releases**.

-The load testing tool can submit catalogs and/or reports at a defined interval, for a specified number of nodes.
+The load testing tool can submit catalogs, facts, and/or reports at a defined interval, for a specified number of nodes.
 It is also able to vary the submitted catalogs over time to simulate catalog changes (which can cause a higher PuppetDB load).
 The intent of the tool is to get a rough idea about